NadicaSm/Fetal-Heart-Rate-Detection/README.md

 ## How to cite this repository?
 If you find provided code and signals useful for your own research and teaching class, please cite the following references:
 1) Tanasković, I., & Miljković, N. (2023).
 A new algorithm for fetal heart rate detection: Fractional order calculus approach.
 Under review.
 2) Tanasković, I., & Miljković, N. (2023).
-[NadicaSm/Fetal-Heart-Rate-Detection](https://github.com/NadicaSm/Fetal-Heart-Rate-Detection): v1 (Version v1).
-Version v1.
-[Software code] Zenodo.
+[NadicaSm/Fetal-Heart-Rate-Detection](https://github.com/NadicaSm/Fetal-Heart-Rate-Detection): : Şoftware and Data for Fetal Heart Rate Detection (Version v1) [Software code and data] Zenodo. [https://doi.org/10.5281/zenodo.7824902](https://doi.org/10.5281/zenodo.7824902)